 After a good time spent at the Kyoto aquarium we had to pick up our bikes, that for some reason we left near the central station, and pedal all the way to Higashiyama-ku for the tea ceremony with Atsuko.

-Arrived at the historic area, we parked our bikes and continued on foot, stopping at the Ghibli store and having a fresh drink while watching the sun go down on the other side of the valley.
+Arriving at the historic area, we parked our bikes and continued on foot, stopping at the Ghibli store and having a fresh drink while watching the sun go down on the other side of the valley.

-After a soul cleansing ceremony, our bellies were starting to rumble so we headed out with Atsuko leading the way across the summer matsuri packed Kyoto for a magnificent dinner at Anji, a traditional Japanese Izakaya.
+After a soul cleansing ceremony, our bellies were starting to rumble so we headed out with Atsuko leading the way across the summer matsuri and packed Kyoto for a magnificent dinner at Anji, a traditional Japanese Izakaya.

-We entered in what seemed to be a private house door, but what expected us inside was anything but.
+We entered through what seemed to be a private house door, but what expected us inside was anything but.
 Upon entry, and always assisted by our host, Atsuko, we were asked to remove our shoes and put them in a cabinet that covered one of the walls.
 By the way, we couldn’t have gone in without her — there’s very little room for foreigners in places like this and they have no interest in making them more accessible for that audience.

 There were no empty tables on the ground floor so we climbed two flights of very steep and narrow stairs, and were seated at a table for 4 and handed a menu.
 The table had very short legs — kotatsu-style —, meaning you actually seat on a pillow on the floor and your legs go under the ground.
 The menu was exclusively in Japanese.
-We knew then we were on our way for a great time.
+We knew then we were in for a great time.

 Atsuko very carefully explained the concept of an Izakaya — think Japanese tavern ambiance where everyone shares dishes and has a good, relaxed time — and then proceeded to enlighten us on the options we had.
 We quickly delegated all decision powers to her and she started ordering dish after dish after dish.